mrpep/Simple-Audio-Player/README.md

-# Simple-Audio-Player
+# Minimal-Audio-Player
-A C++ simple audio player based on wxWidgets, libsndfile and Portaudio
+A C++ minimal audio player based on wxWidgets, libsndfile and Portaudio.